Thursday, August 27, 2015

 49. I Call Your Name

-"I Call Your Name" was written for another group and actually got released as a B-side, (along with another Lennon-McCartney on the A), by fellow Liverpool and George Martin produced group the Dakotas.
+"I Call Your Name" was written for another group and actually got released as a b-side, (along with another Lennon-McCartney on the A), by fellow Liverpool and George Martin produced group The Dakotas.
 Lennon apparently was not thrilled with said band's rendition and got his own group to record it, finding a home on The Beatles Second Album and the Long Tall Sally EP, both from 1964.
-It has still remained an under the radar Beatles tune all of these decades later and as you can see, I clearly love it.
-The swinging time signature change during the solo is a splendid touch, as is the cowbell of course, but the vocal melody is rare for not being harmonized and still being as good as anything else this band has put out.
+It has still remained an under the radar Beatles tune all these decades later and as you can see, I adore it.
+The swinging time signature change during the solo is a splendid touch, as is the cowbell of course, but the vocal melody is rare for not being harmonized and still being as good as anything else this band put out.

 48. Sexy Sadie

-John Lennon has committed a good number of biting lyrics to paper, (or wood in this case), and "Sexy Sadie" is one of the very best examples.
-A rumor circulated near the end of the group's stay at their Maharishi Mahesh Yogi retreat in Rishikesh, India that the Yogi had been womanizing during the whole time and this sat not at all well with Mr. Lennon.
-Most likely no truth belonged to said rumor, but thankfully John caught wind of it just the same and "Sexy Sadie" came out of it.
-Originally simply called "Maharishi" and leaving literally nothing to the imagination, George insisted the title be changed as he was still rather fond of the giggling Indian guru and his peaceful ways.
+John Lennon has committed a good number of biting lyrics to paper, (or wood in this case), and "Sexy Sadie" is one of the best examples.
+A rumor circulated near the end of the group's stay at their Maharishi Mahesh Yogi retreat in Rishikesh, India that the Yogi had been womanizing during the whole time, and this sat not at all well with Mr. Lennon.
+Most likely no truth belonged to said rumor, but thankfully John caught wind of it just the same and "Sexy Sadie" was birthed.
+Originally and simply called "Maharishi" as to leave nothing to the imagination, George insisted the title be changed as he was still fond of the giggling Indian guru and his peaceful ways.

 47. I'm So Tired

-The second and best song in the realm of lying in bed and being ass-tired that John Lennon threw on a Beatles album was "I'm So Tired" from (The White Album).
-Again written in India during the Maharishi pilgrimage, Lennon was homesick from Yoko Ono, suffering insomnia, and then the greatness that is this song became a thing.
-More directly inspired by lying awake all night than wanting to be lazy on a mattress, (see Revolver's "I'm Only Sleeping"), John still slumberly sings the verses yet comes alive near the end with the phenomenal "I give you everything I got for a little piece of mind" section which definitely ranks as one of my all time favorite Beatles moments.
+The second and best song about lying in bed that John Lennon threw on a Beatles album was "I'm So Tired" from (The White Album).
+Again written in India during the Maharishi pilgrimage, Lennon was homesick from Yoko Ono and suffering insomnia when exhaustion became his muse.
+More directly inspired by lying awake all night than wanting to be lazy on a mattress, (see Revolver's "I'm Only Sleeping"), John still slumberly sings the verses, yet comes alive near the end with the phenomenal "I give you everything I got for a little piece of mind" section, definitely ranking as one of my all time favorite Beatles moments.

 46. Penny Lane